Mogensen–Scott encoding

-In computer science, Scott encoding is a way to represent (recursive) data types in the lambda calculus.
-Church encoding performs a similar function.
+In computer science, Scott encoding is a way to represent algebraic data types in the lambda calculus, following their syntactic definition without regard whether they are recursive or not.
+This is unlike Church encoding which treats recursive data types specially, representing them with right folds.
 The data and operators form a mathematical structure which is embedded in the lambda calculus.

-Whereas Church encoding starts with representations of the basic data types, and builds up from it, Scott encoding starts from the simplest method to compose algebraic data types.

 Mogensen–Scott encoding extends and slightly modifies Scott encoding by applying the encoding to Metaprogramming.
 This encoding allows the representation of lambda calculus terms, as data, to be operated on by a meta program.